-The Anti-Glare protection kit from Power A is really nice, it also has the added benefit of giving the screen a matt appearance which means no more bedside lamp reflections for me!
-(Comes with a nice Switch Branded cloth also!)
+The Anti-Glare protection kit from Power A is really nice, the pack comes with two protectors and they have the added benefit of giving the screen a matt appearance which means no more bedside lamp reflections for me!
+I cannot stress enough how big of a deal this is!
+They even come with a nice Switch Branded lint-free cloth also!

 2. Pro Controller

-After using the Nintendo Switch’s controller it is very hard to go back to the joy-con grip.
-Some games feel like they are made for Pro controller, Zelda & Dark Souls especially.
+After using the Nintendo Switch’s Pro Controller, it is very hard to go back to the joy-con grip.
+A lot of current games feel like they are made with the Pro controller in mind, Zelda & Dark Souls especially.
 It is a little pricey but, thankfully has come down in price considerably.
-Inside is all the gubbins of the joy-cons including HD rumble and NFC for all you Amiibo hoarders out there.
-Having a more robust controller will defiantly be a must for anyone who is considering getting Super Smash Bros.
-Ultimate.
+Inside is everything you would expect to find in the joy-cons including HD rumble and NFC for all you Amiibo hoarders out there & personally, I feel the Pro Controller is the best way to play Super Smash Bros.
+Ultimate!

-I recently purchased an additional Nintendo Switch for my partner and was considering a slightly cheaper branded controller by Power A which looked almost the same (Except for some really nice Zelda art on it).
-Upon further research, I found out that these controllers are missing HD rumble, NFC and more importantly motion controls!
-Making games like Super Mario Odyssey practically unplayable without switching back to the Joy-cons.
-In the box, you also get an additional USB-C charging cable which is very handy indeed!
-You really do pay for what you get.
+I recently purchased a second Nintendo Switch for my partner and was considering a slightly cheaper branded controller by Power A which looked almost the same (Except for some really nice Zelda art on it).
+However, I found out that these controllers are missing HD rumble, NFC and more importantly motion controls!
+This makes some games like Super Mario Odyssey practically unplayable without switching back to the Joy-cons!

 The Pro controller comes in a few different variations with plain black being the cheapest at the time of writing.